 Family toilet seats

 This is a toilet seat that comes with a smaller seat.
-It’s likely to be secured by magnets to not disrupt normal usage of the toilet by adults but can be easily put down if needed.
+It’s likely to be secured by magnets so as not to disrupt normal usage of the toilet by adults, but can be easily put down if needed.

 This is exceptionally useful if you have small children.
 It can allow them to use the toilet normally without having the difficulty of dealing with a normal-sized toilet.